Colorado-State-University-CMB/CM580A3-Intro-to-qCMB-2023/00_Install/README.md

 You can log in with your account once you've downloaded the App.

+Windows users will need to install git.
+Download from https://git-scm.com/

 ### Cloning the course repository

 * Under Current Repository, click the down arrow -> Add -> Clone